vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-kusto-ingestion-rest-api.md

 As we've just seen, we can pass the data management URI of the cluster in parameter.
 The parameter is optional because we can set a default in the Logic App.

-In order to set a default, we need to open the Logic App's designer:
+To set a default, we need to open the Logic App's designer:

 ![Parameters in Logic App](/assets/posts/2020/3/kusto-ingestion-rest-api/logic-app-parameters-menu.png)